 There are other intriguing textile finds from Lendbreen, most notably a very rare Viking Age mitten.
 It is made from patches of different textiles.

-Several shoes made from hide have also been recovered at Lendbreen.
+We also discovered several shoes made from hide at Lendbreen.
 The best preserved is from the 11thcentury AD.
 The shoes had the hairs on the outside, to provide a grip on the snow.

 Why are there so many finds of clothing at Lendbreen and in other mountain passes?
-While the mitten may have been taken by a gust of wind, and shoes may have been discarded after use, the loss of a complete tunic is harder to understand.
+A gust of wind may have taken the mitten.
+Shoes may have been discarded after use.
+The loss of a complete tunic is harder to understand.
 It may represent clothing discarded during the last stages of hypothermia (read more here).

 In addition to the clothing, there are more than 50 textile rags in the pass area.
 Such rags are also occasionally found on hunting sites, but never in such numbers as at Lendbreen.
 We discuss possible reasons why they were lost in this blogpost.